Eating Out with Kids

 In a nod to Sydney’s roots as a British colony, it’s no surprise the pubs here are great and many of them are family friendly.
 You’ll find kids menus as well as dedicated play areas such as The Henson in Marrickville, Coogee Pavilion in Coogee and The Fiddler in Rouse Hill.

 Picnics are popular in the many tranquil parks around Sydney Harbour, one of the world's great natural harbours.
 Take a ferry to Shark Island for a picnic lunch with marvellous views of the harbour, or head to world-famous beaches at Bondi or Manly for fish and chips by the ocean.

 If seafood is on the menu, take the light rail to the Sydney Fish Market, one of the world's biggest fish markets, for fresh seafood including cooked prawns.
 Picnic tables are available overlooking Blackwattle Bay.
 Hop on a ferry to Watsons Bay for fresh seafood at Doyles on the Wharf.
 Kids can play in the nearby park or on the beach in front of Doyles.

 If you want to eat by the water but prefer to avoid the harbour, head over the Sydney Harbour Bridge and explore the Northern Beaches.
 There’s 30km of coastline that stretches from Manly to Palm Beach.
 The Newport, perched at the tip of the peninsula, makes the road trip worth it.

-After exploring the Art Gallery of NSW and the dinosaurs at the Australian Museum, stop for a bite at one of the excellent museum and gallery cafes.
+After exploring the Art Gallery of NSW, stop for a bite at one of the excellent museum and gallery cafes.
 The Museum of Contemporary Art Australia has a rooftop cafe with superb views of the Sydney Opera House and the Sydney Harbour Bridge.